Spectrum concentration in deep residual learning: a free probability approach: Experiments

 \subsection{Fully-connected ResNet}

 In this case, the input dimension is reduced to \(N=400\) with a fully-connected layer of size \(1\,728\times 400\).
-We train a fully-connected ResNet\footnote{ In fully-connected case, every residual unit contains a single layer without batch normalization.} of depth \(L=100\) and width \(N=400\) for \(1000\) steps with a mini-batch size of \(128\).
-Three initialization scalings: \(\sigma_w^2= 1,1/L\) and \( 1/L^2 \) are explored here.
-In Figure~\ref{fig:gauss-orth-training-speed-FC} we plot the training dynamics for the three initialization scalings of two different nonlinearities with an optimal learning rate of \(10^{-3}\) and a momentum \(=0.9\).
+We train a fully-connected ResNet\footnote{ In fully-connected ResNet case, every residual unit contains a single layer without batch normalization.} of depth \(L=100\) and width \(N=400\) for \(200\) epoches with a mini-batch size of \(128\).
+Four initialization scalings: \(\sigma_w^2= 1,c/L\), ($c=1$, $0.1$, $0.01$), are explored here.

-Based on our theory, an advantage of using layer-dependent scalings of \(\sigma_w^2= 1/L,1/L^2\) is claimed over the classical layer-independent scaling \( \sigma_w^2 = 1 \).
-This claim is confirmed in Figure~\ref{fig:gauss-orth-training-speed-FC} in which the optimal learning speed is obtained with \(\sigma_w^2=1/L^2\) (red) while the worst with \(\sigma_w^2=1\) (dark blue).
-Similar performance is observed in random Gaussian weights in~\eqref{subfig:gauss-training-speed-FC} and orthogonal weights in~\eqref{subfig:orth-training-speed-FC} with the same nonlinearity and \(\sigma^2\).

-The evolutions of the eigenvalue densities of \(\J\J^\T\) are presented in Figure~\ref{fig:FC-Jacobian}.
-Note that if the well-conditioned spectrum occurs at initialization, this trend tends to continue at the early stage of training. \textit{Dynamical isometry} is achieved with \(\sigma^2 = 1/L^2\), which leads to the optimal learning speed.